Tax Tips for Travel Therapists

 - How much time do you spend in each area

 - How much money do you make in each area

 - How much work do you do in each area

 What paperwork should I keep throughout the year?

-When it comes to paperwork, the more the better.
-It’s always best to have what you don’t need, rather than the other way around.
+When it comes to paperwork, the more, the better; it’s always best to have what you don’t need, rather than the other way around.
 You should keep copies of all your contracts.
 While we try to help with as much as possible, it’s always important to keep a copy just to be sure.
 You should also maintain a log of all your mileage.
-Keep a printout of the distances to and from each assignment and from your housing.
+Keep a printout of the distances to and from each assignment and your housing.
 We recommend keeping any receipts related to travel expenses.
 This may seem daunting, but if you document and keep receipts safe throughout the year, you’ll be much happier by the time tax season rolls around.
 You need receipts to justify certain travel expenses such as hotels during work-related travel or gas if you’re renting a car.
-Remember to also keep any receipts related to certifications and licenses.
+Remember also to keep any receipts related to certifications and licenses.
 Here are a few other common items travel therapists may deduct:

 - Association fees

 - Uniforms (that you had to provide) and upkeep, such as dry cleaning